ibm-cloud-docs/vpc/about-contract.md

 When the {{site.data.keyword.hpvs}} for VPC instance boots, the bootloader decrypts the contract.
 It takes the value of each of the sections in the contract and decrypts it if it is encrypted.
 If it finds that a section is not encrypted, it considers it as it is without any decryption.
 You must use the public key to encrypt the contract before you pass it as an input through the **User Data** section.

-The encryption and attestation certificates are signed by the IBM intermediate certificate and this is signed by the IBM Digicert intermediate cert (which in turn is signed by DigiCert Trusted Root G4).
+The encryption and attestation certificates are signed by the IBM intermediate certificate.
+The IBM intermediate certificate is signed by the IBM Digicert intermediate cert, which in turn is signed by DigiCert Trusted Root G4.
 For more information about the certificates, see [DigiCert Trusted Root Authority Certificates](https://www.digicert.com/kb/digicert-root-certificates.htm).

 ### Downloading the encryption certificate and extracting the public key